 The principal activity of the Company is to connect scientists and technologists with business know how, regulatory expertise and capital to cure paralysis in our lifetime.
-The Company was incorporated in July 2020 and commenced operating on that date.

 The Company is committed to the standards outlined in the the Charities Governance Code and has commenced the adoption of the code and is pleased to confirm that it is now fully compliant.